August - An Idea for Every Day - Week 3

 Poetry 4 Kids, provides many recitation suggestions, but the one we love most

 is to have fun doing it.
-After all, if you’re not having fun, your audience
+After all, if you’re not having fun your audience

 will know it.

-Saturday, August 22, 2020 – Eat a Peach Day
+August 22nd Annually – Eat a Peach Day

 Peach Basket image by u111116 via pixabay |